Yvan Muller

-Yvan Muller (born 16 August 1969 in Altkirch, Haut-Rhin) is a French auto racing driver most noted for success in touring car racing.
+Yvan Charles Muller (born 16 August 1969) is a French auto racing driver most noted for success in touring car racing.
 He is a four-time World Touring Car Champion, winning the title in 2008 with SEAT, in 2010 and 2011 with Chevrolet and in 2013 with RML.
 He was British Touring Car Champion in 2003 with Vauxhall.

 Racing career

 Single-seaters

 After competing in French Formula Renault and French Formula Three, he won the British Formula Two championship title in 1992 and competed in the FIA Formula 3000 Championship in 1993.
 His sister Cathy Muller had previously contested four races in this category between 1986 and 1988.

 French Supertouring Championship, Italian Superturismo and Super Tourenwagen Cup

 1994 Yvan Muller made his debut in French Supertouring Championship with Team BMW Fina finishing third while the following year he became Champion.
 In 1996 due to lack of manufacturers involved he decide to pass to Audi Sport Italia and to compete in Italian Superturismo Championship finishing fourth overall.
 After one season he moved to STW in order to develop the new Audi A4 front wheel.
 He ended seventh and in 1998 he passed to BTCC.

 Three years later Muller was called by N.Technology to run with Alfa Romeo 156 to help Alfa Romeo and Giovanardi to win the European Super Touring Championship 2001.